 Alice C. Linsley

-Some groups in Genesis are 3-clan confederations (such as Isaac's 3 sons) and others are described as 12-tribe confederations.
+Some groups in Genesis are three-clan confederations (such as Isaac's 3 sons) and others are described as twelve-tribe confederations.
 Nahor, Abraham's older brother, was the progenitor of twelve Aramean tribes through his twelve sons, of whom eight were born to him by Milcah and four by Reumah (Gen. 22.20-24).

 Ishmael, Abraham's son by an Egyptian concubine, was the progenitor of twleve Nabatean tribes: "Nebajoth; Kedar, Adbeel, Mibsam, Mishma, Dumah, Massa, Hadar, Tema, Jetur, Naphish, and Kedemah: These are the sons of Ishmael, and these are their names, by their towns, and by their castles; twelve princes according to their nations."
 (Genesis 25:13-16).

-Jacob, a son of Isaac, was the progenitor of twelve Israelite tribes: Reuben, Simeon, Levi, Judah, Issachar, Zebuln, Dan, Naphati, Gad, Asshur, Joseph and Ben-Jamin.
+Jacob, a son of Isaac, is cast as the progenitor of twelve tribes: Reuben, Simeon, Levi, Judah, Issachar, Zebuln, Dan, Naphati, Gad, Asshur, Joseph and Benjamin.
 There is discrepancy on the number of Israelite tribes.
 Some count Dinah's line and some count Joseph's two sons Ephraim and Manassah.

-The 12-tribe organization appears to be the handiwork of a writer influenced by Babylonian thought.
-It represents an attempt to neatly classify the ruler descendents of Noah according to a celestial pattern.
+The twelve-tribe organization appears to be the handiwork of a writer influenced by Babylonian thought.
+It represents an attempt to neatly classify the ruler descendants of Noah according to a celestial pattern.
 However, the Bible tells us that these rulers intermarried.
 The lines of Kain and Seth intermarried, as did the lines of Ham and Shem.
 The lines of Abraham and Nahor also intermarried.
-This means that socio-political affiliations were less formal than suggested by the 12 tribe organization.
+This means that socio-political affiliations were less formal than suggested by the twelve tribe organization.

 Further, there is evidence that the older organization comprised three sons of the same father.
-Where three sons appear in Genesis we have a code indicating a joining of three clans or a tribal unity.
+Where three sons appear in Genesis we have a code indicating a tribal unit of three clans.
 Perhaps this is why Leah named her third son Levi, meaning "joining" (Gen. 29:34).
 Likely, Leah hoped that she would be credited (and loved?) by providing Jacob with the three sons necessary to establish a tribe.

-The 12-tribe organization is likely imposed by a Mesopotamian source, since it suggests observation of the Moon.
-Just as the days of the week are named for the seven visible planets, so the number twelve suggests the twelve cycles of the moon to complete a year.
+The 12-tribe organization is likely imposed upon an older order by a late source, such as the Deuteronomist Historian (c.700 BC - 250 BC).
 Abraham's ancestors never associated the Moon with the Creator.
 For them the Creator's emblem (boat or chariot) was the Sun.
-Veneration or worship of the Moon was characteristic of those who lived, not in Canaan, but "beyond the Euphrates".
+Veneration or worship of the Moon was characteristic of those who lived, not in Canaan, but "beyond the Euphrates."
 Joshua 24:2 says: “In olden times, your forefathers – Terah, father of Abraham and father of Nahor – lived beyond the Euphrates and worshiped other gods.”
 The implication is that Terah, whose ancestors came from Africa and Canaan, fell into worshiping contrary to his fathers’ tradition while living “beyond the Euphrates.”
-This is historically accurate since Abraham's Horite ancestors never worshiped the Moon, as was done in Ur and Haran.
+This is historically accurate since Abraham's Horite Hebrew ancestors never worshiped the Moon, as was done in Ur and Haran.

 There is more evidence in the Bible for the 3-clan organization than for the 12-tribe organization.
-Consider the Horite confederations of Uz, Huz and Buz and Magog Og and Gog.
-Here are some of the 3-clan confederations listed in Scripture:
+Consider the Horite Hebrew confederations of Uz, Huz and Buz and Magog Og and Gog.
+Here are some of the three-clan confederations listed in Scripture:

 Cain Abel Seth (Gen. 4-5)